Business Loan APR: The Ultimate Guide

 What is Business Loan APR?

-APR stands for annual percentage rate and refers to the annual rate you’ll be charged for taking out a business loan.
+APR stands for annual percentage rate and refers to the annual rate that you’ll be charged for when you take out a business loan.
 It’s calculated by your chosen financial institution.
 The APR for your small business loan includes all fees which have to do with your loan such as an origination fee and interest.

-While some small business owners look only for low monthly payments and interest rates, understanding the APR can give you a more complete understanding of your loan cost.
-APR is basically your interest rate plus any fees associated with your loan rolled into one number.
+While some small business owners look only for low monthly payments and interest rates, understanding small business loan APR rates can give you a more complete understanding of your loan cost.
+APR is basically your business loan interest rate plus any fees associated with your loan rolled into one number.

-Sometimes it’s possible that one lender could have lower interest rates than others, but their additional fees actually make the loan more expensive than a lender with higher interest rates but no extra fees.
+Sometimes it’s possible that one lender could offer lower interest rates than others, but their additional fees might actually make the loan more expensive than a lender with higher interest rates but no extra fees.
 That’s why it’s important to compare the APR and not just the interest rate.